danielgaio/local_ai_agent/CODE_ACTIONS.md

 ## Low-priority / long-term suggestions

-- Consider converting the CLI to use `argparse`/`typer` so it can be non-interactive for tests and easier to script.
 - Add typed stubs and run `mypy` as optional CI to increase confidence in refactors.
 - Add caching for frequent operations (e.g., parsed budget per conversation) if workload grows.